ifcopenshell.api.classification

 reference=reference, attributes={"Name": "Foo"})

-ifcopenshell.api.classification.remove_classification(file: ifcopenshell.entity_instance, classification: ifcopenshell.entity_instance) None
+ifcopenshell.api.classification.remove_classification(file: ifcopenshell.file, classification: ifcopenshell.entity_instance) None

 Removes an IfcClassification from the project and all references